EberEHM/POS-proyecto-PHP/vistas/bower_components/Flot/PLUGINS.md

  - Variables in the init function can be used to store plot-specific state between the hooks.

-The two last points are important because there may be multiple plots on the same page, and you'd want to make sure they are not mixed up.
+The two last points are important because there Mayo  be multiple plots on the same page, and you'd want to make sure they are not mixed up.